 Lyman High School

 We utilize RevTrak payments.
-Parents and Guardians can make payments to the school for student meals and fees all online or through mobile pay.
+Parents and Guardians can make payments to the school for student meals and fees all online or through mobile payments.

 Special dietary needs?
 No worries.
 Simply download the Special Dietary Needs Form, and return the completed form to the school nurse - who will work with our food service director to develop a nutrition plan that accommodates your child's needs.